 2. Pick a variety of cheese flavors

-In terms of the actual cheeses to pick, you should aim to get a minimum of 3 varieties from the following:
+In terms of the actual cheeses to pick, you should aim to get at least 1 variety of each type of cheese, with a minimum of 3 cheeses from the following:

 3. Vary the shape and colors

 In addition, go for cheeses that present in different shapes, such as square, rounds, or triangles.
-For example, the camembert is white and round while the Valençay has a dark grey rind and looks like a truncated pyramid.
+For example, the camembert and brie are white and round while the Valençay has a dark grey rind and looks like a truncated pyramid.

 Avoid sliced cheeses as these usually indicate industrial or processed cheeses, rather than finer artisanal ones.
 (Unless you are going to slice them yourself, but really there is no need!